Blea503/GettingAndCleaningData-ProgAssign1/Codebook.md

 ### Variable: mean.of.freq.body.body.gyro.jerk.mag.std
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
  - Description follow the variable name

-Some information on the variable including:
- - Class of the variable
- - Unique values/levels of the variable
- - Unit of measurement (if no unit of measurement list this as well)
- - In case names follow some schema, describe how entries were constructed (for example time-body-gyroscope-z has 4 levels of descriptors.
-Describe these 4 levels).